 As outlined earlier, scientific applications have to deal with a massive volume of data.
-Data mining algorithms working on very large datasets take a very long time on conventional computers to obtain results.
-To improve performances, some distributed approaches have been proposed.
+Data mining algorithms working on very large datasets take a very long time on conventional computers to get results.
+In order to improve performances, some distributed approaches have been proposed.

-Distributed data mining works by analyzing data in a distributed fashion and pays particular attention to the trade-off between centralized collection and distributed analysis of data.
-This approach is particularly suitable for applications that deal with a very large amount of data (e.g. transaction data, scientific simulation, and telecommunication data), which cannot be analyzed in a single site on traditional machines in acceptable times.
+Distributed data mining (DDM) works by analyzing data in a distributed fashion and pays particular attention to the trade-off between centralized collection and distributed analysis of data.
+This approach is particularly suitable for applications that deal with a very large amount of data (e.g., transaction data, scientific simulation and telecommunication data), which cannot be analyzed in a single site on traditional machines in acceptable times.